konstantine25b/polymarket_algo/src/polymarket/my_positions/README.md

 ## Important Features

-- **Complete Market IDs** - Market IDs are displayed in full in all outputs, including visualizations, tables, and the summary display
+- **Smart Market ID Display** - Market IDs are displayed in full but only when needed (avoiding duplication)
+- **Robust Market Data Retrieval** - Multiple API endpoints are tried with graceful fallbacks if market info is unavailable
 - **Trade History** - Visualize your trading activity over time with buy/sell indicators
 - **Trade Counts** - Position summaries now include the number of trades for each position
 - **Market-Specific Analysis** - View trade history for a specific market of interest